 With a career that includes thrills and traveling all over the country, values of hard work go hand in hand when balancing family life while being on the road.
 Mason explains that having a supportive family who “doesn’t mind looking after things and taking care of animals while you’re gone” is key for him.

-The hardest part for Kaique is that most of his family is all the way in Brazil, “I think that is the price we have to pay to go perform our dreams.”
+The hardest part for Kaique is that most of his family live far away in Brazil, “I think that is the price we have to pay to go perform our dreams.”

 Hard work, dedication, and getting advice “only from guys that you want to model your riding style after” is Cooper’s advice to any aspiring bull riders out there.